 A proud mother of two - Kapuarangi Te Awa-i-honoa Mikaere Hayes (8 years) and Te Wai Kura Erena Hayes (6 years) - and partner of Selwyn Hayes (Ngāi Tai, Te Ātihaunui a Pāpārangi).

-I am passionate about the integrated development of our people and our place, I want to contribute my skills and passion for that development to my iwi.
+I am passionate about the integrated development of our people and our place; I look forward to contributing my skills and passion for that development to my iwi.

 E kore e mimiti te puna o mihi ki a koutou hei tautoko i tō tātau nei iwi o Tūhourangi – tēnā koutou, tēnā koutou, tēnā koutou katoa.